-In 2023, the nonhealth claims includes other property and casualty insurance, which consists of auto liability, general liability, short-tail, and other lines of insurance.
+In 2024 and 2023, the nonhealth claims includes other property and casualty insurance, which consists of auto liability, general liability, short-tail, and other lines of insurance.

-The Company consistently applies IBNR estimation methodology, which did not change in 2023 or 2022.
+The Company consistently applies IBNR estimation methodology, which did not change in 2024 or 2023.
 The Company's best IBNR estimate is made on an accrual basis and adjusted in future periods if required.
 Any adjustments to the prior-period estimates are included in the current period.
 The majority of the IBNR reserve balance held at the end of each year is associated with the most recent months' incurred services because these are the services for which the fewest claims have been paid.
 The degree of uncertainty in the estimates of incurred claims is greater for the most recent months' incurred services.
 Given the inherent variability of such estimates, the actual liability could differ significantly from the amounts estimated.
 Processing expenses related to claims are accrued based on an estimate of expenses to process such claims.

-The information about health and workers' compensation incurred and paid claims development, net of reinsurance, for the year ended December 31, 2023, and the total of incurred-but-not-reported liabilities plus expected development on reported claims included with the net incurred claims amounts set forth below consists of the following:
+The information about health, workers' compensation and other property and casualty insurance incurred and paid claims development, net of reinsurance, for the year ended December 31, 2024, and the total of incurred-but-not-reported liabilities plus expected development on reported claims included with the net incurred claims amounts set forth below consists of the following: